-The main purpose of these instruments is to provide cash flow funding for the operations of Almonty and its wholly-owned indirect subsidiary, Daytal.
+The main purpose of these instruments is to provide cash flow funding for the operations of Almonty and its controlled subsidiary, Daytal.
 Almonty has various other financial assets and liabilities such as trade receivables and trade payables, which arise directly from operations.